OctechSolutions/Aperture/ApertureStage3Report.md

 **MVC was chosen due to the following reasons.** (John Prabhu, 2019)

 - Since it divides the application into 3 parts, different members would be able to work on code related to different parts simultaneously thus making the overall development process faster.
-- Our application would have many asynchronous calls related to getting, setting and updating collections in the firebase DB.
+- Our application would have many asynchronous calls related to getting, setting and updating collections in the Firestore DB.
 MVC supports asynchronous techniques.
 - It demarcates Model View and Controller parts of the system well such that modifying one part would not necessarily change other parts.
 This is convenient as our development plan using scrum would mean that systems would frequently be changed and improved in later iterations.